scalar-labs/scalar-kubernetes/docs/DeployScalarDLHelm.md

 | Helm | 3.2.1 or latest | yes | https://helm.sh/docs/intro/install/ |

-Note that this document assumes a Kubernetes cluster has been already created and you have access to it.

 ## Preparation
 Prepare environment variables for easy access and add docker registry secrets in kubernetes.